aurielfournier/CV/Auriel_Fournier_CV.md

 ## Peer-Reviewed Publications In Review

-a - *In Review* **Fournier, A.M.V.**, Krementz, D.G.
-Confirmation of diving and swimming behavior in the Sora (Porzana carolina)

-b - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
+a - *In Review* **Fournier, A.M.V.**, Mengel, D.C., Krementz, D.G.
 Virginia and Yellow Rail autumn migration ecology: synthesis using multiple data sets

 ## Honors